 Stage 2 - Landscape watering using automatic or manual irrigation system is permitted only once a week between the hours 7 a.m. and 11 a.m. and between the hours of 7 p.m. and 11 p.m.
 The last number of your address determines what day you are able to water.
-You may use drip irrigation, soaker hose, or bucket (5-gallon or less container) during any day of the week but only between the hours of 7 a.m. and 11 a.m. and between the hours of 7 p.m. and 11 p.m.
+You may use drip irrigation, soaker hose, or bucket (5-gallon or less container) during any day of the week but only between the hours of 7 p.m. and 11 p.m.
 A hand-held hose may be used during any day of the week at any time.